Way back in the early 00’s, the calcount team set out to make an online resource for Australia’s calorie counters. This the result!

 Who are we?

-calcount is a group of friends and we live in Sydney, Brisbane and Perth.
+calcount is a group of friends who are passionate about healthy body weight through calorie control.
 Our lifestyles differ wildly but we share one common, burning interest: food calories and nutrition.
 We like food very much, and because we like it so much we try to control it.

 Control is ultimately what life boils down to.
 We take control of the air when we take it out of the space around us and trap it in our lungs.
 We control our destiny when we exercise our free will.
 We gain control of our families and friends when we offer ourselves to be controlled by them.